Meet the staff

-English homework will be given on Fridays to be completed by the following Friday.
-Maths homework will be given on Fridays to be completed the following Friday.
-Spellings take place on Fridays and your child will need to practise in order to consolidate spelling rules.
+English homework will be given on Fridays to be completed by the following Friday, on Edmodo.
+Maths homework will be given on Fridays to be completed the following Friday, once again on Edmodo.
 Our children should also practise recalling their times tables, in which they should know them confidently.
 It would also be useful for them to practise telling the time.

-It is recommended that our Year 6 children should practise the Year 5 and 6 spelling list.
+It is recommended that our Year 6 children should practise the Year 5 and 6 spelling list, though we won’t be sending regular spelling homework for most children as there is limited research to support learning spellings at home.
 We will practise spellings frequently in class and our children are encouraged to use words from the spelling list in their writing.

 Knowing about E-Safety is so important for Year 6 due to their transition to high school.
 Towards the end of the year, our children will have visitors to talk about the importance of E-Safety before their transition to high school.
 It would be useful to talk to your child at home about staying safe on the internet.

-Parents are encouraged to write in homework diaries or to contact Mr Mack if they have any queries or questions.
+Parents are encouraged to contact Mr Mack if they have any queries or questions, via Class Dojo.